Die cutting of technical films for industry

 Rail

-Our high-precision die cutting enable the production of technical components tailored to the requirements of electrical and electronic systems.
+Our high-precision die-cutting technologies enable us to produce technical components tailored to the requirements of electrical and electronic systems.

 What is industrial die cutting?

-Le die cutting, also known as die-cutting, is an industrial process for cutting materials into precise shapes using specific cutting tools.
+Die-cutting is an industrial process used to cut materials into precise shapes using specialised cutting tools.

 This process produces :